DePaul University Teaching and Learning Conference

 Friday, May 5th, 2017 | Lincoln Park Student Center, Room 120AB

-All DePaul faculty and staff members are invited to submit proposals and register for the annual DePaul Teaching and Learning Conference.
+All DePaul faculty and staff members are invited to register for the annual DePaul Teaching and Learning Conference.
 The theme of this year's conference, “Beyond Grades – Capturing Authentic Learning,” invites participants to think about student learning as the primary indicator of teaching effectiveness.
 Thinking about our own effectiveness as teachers has traditionally been associated with reports of student satisfaction or our own interpretations of how we teach—and not necessarily how and what our students are learning.

 There has been a growing demand for us to shift focus from what we as instructors want to deliver to the outcomes we want our students to obtain as a result of their educational experiences.
 How do we best identify these outcomes?
 How do we know when students have met them?
 And how can we capture students’ progress in achieving the outcomes as a result of our teaching practices?